Zir0-93/zir0-93.github.io/_posts/2018-12-10-github-code-reviews.md

 **But what do code reviewers usually discuss in these comments?**

-In an effort to better understand code reviewing discussions, we're going to create an SVM classifier to classify over 30 000 GitHub review comments based on the main topic addressed by each comment (e.g. naming, readability, etc.).
+In an effort to better understand code reviewing discussions, we're going to create an SVM classifier to classify over 30 000 GitHub review comments based on the main code-related topic addressed by each comment (e.g. naming, readability, etc.).
 <!--more-->

 **Grab the Jupyter Notebook for this experiment on [GitHub](https://github.com/Zir0-93/What-Code-Reviewers-Talk-About-Blog-Post).**